grigerny/CoHelm/README.md

 ## Setup
 1. First, clone the repository and navigate to the project directory:
-3. Go to your terminal
+2. Go to your terminal and enter the following:
-run python3 -m venv .venv
+3. Set up the virtual environment python3 -m venv .venv
-4. Activate virtual environment run source .venv/bin/activate
+4. Activate the virtual environment source .venv/bin/activate
-5. Install requirements
+5. Install the requirements
-run pip install -r requirements.txt
+pip install -r requirements.txt
 6. Run the app
-run python run.py
+python run.py